parkouss/webmacs/docs/basic_usage.rst

 ********************************

 It is always possible to run a :term:`command` using its name.
-Some commands does not have default key bindings and so requires to be called this way.
+Some commands does not have default :term:`key bindings` and so requires to be called this way.
 To call a command using its name, use the :key:`M-x` keybinding, then select in the list (or type) the command you want to run, followed by **Return** (the Enter key).

 For example, :key:`M-x` toggle-toolbar <Return> will toggle the webmac's toolbar.